 HAND MIXING VS ELECTRIC – This carrot cake recipe can be stirred together by hand, or easily made in a stand mixer.
 I’ve made this cake both ways and the batter comes together easily whichever route you choose.

 GRATED CARROTS – I will say I would suggest using freshly grated carrots compared to store-bought–they just have a much softer texture.
+And use the fine side of a box grater for finely shredded carrots that easily blend in with every bite.

 Whole Grain Greek Yogurt Pineapple Carrot Cake